Russia invasion of Ukraine could play unusual role in midterms - NewsBreak

 If history is any indication, there’s room for Biden to advance his public perception in a time of crisis.
 But that comes with complications.

-“Foreign affairs, when it’s removed and it’s happening someplace else, traditionally, historically has not had a huge impact on midterm races,” said Chris Stirewalt, a senior fellow at the American Enterprise Institute.Zelensky emerges as global hero in Ukraine battle against Russia
+“Foreign affairs, when it’s removed and it’s happening someplace else, traditionally, historically has not had a huge impact on midterm races,” said Chris Stirewalt, a senior fellow at the American Enterprise Institute.Who is Ukrainian President Zelenskyy?

 In a new piece for The Dispatch , Stirewalt outlines a number of notable exceptions.